 Take some time to commit a random act of love or a random act of kindness by celebrating "Random Acts of Kindness" during the month of February.
 Try to make it a habit beyond February to smile, extend a helping hand, take a few minutes to listen, or offer a hug to someone in need of support.

 Organize a youth group, church organization, or group of neighbors to go out into your community and commit random acts of kindness and love.
-Check out the video below and see if it influences you to put your giving spirit in action.
+Check out the video below and see if it inspires you to put your giving spirit in action.

 Random Acts of Violence: Solutions

 What is the most important solution to decrease random acts of violence?

 © 2014 Janis Leslie Evans